Coarse and Dense Wavelength Division Multiplexing

 Dense Wavelength Division Multiplexing

-With DWDM, we can convert our road to an 88-lane expressway.
-DWDM can handle higher speed protocols, up to 100Gbps per channel.
+With DWDM, we can convert our road to an expressway with more than 200 lanes.
+DWDM can handle higher speed protocols, even 400Gbps per channel.
 Each channel is only 0.8nm apart instead of the 20nm you would find in a CWDM system.

 Dense wavelength division multiplexing works on the same principle as CWDM, but in addition to the increased channel capacity, it can also be amplified to support much longer distances.